GrottoPress/shield/docs/10-BEARER-LOGIN.md

    class DeleteBearerLogin < Avram::Operation
      # ...
-     include Shield::DeleteBearerLogin
-     # ...
    end
    ```

-   `Shield::DeleteBearerLogin` actually deletes a given *bearer login* from the database.
-Use this instead of `Shield::RevokeBearerLogin` if you intend to actually delete bearer logins, rather than mark them as inactive.
+   `DeleteBearerLogin` actually deletes a given *bearer login* from the database.
+Use this instead of `RevokeBearerLogin` if you intend to actually delete bearer logins, rather than mark them as inactive.

 1. Set up actions: